RubMertens/SimpletonMapper/README.md

 # SimpletonMapper
-A very simple demonstration of different ways to build a object to object mapper in dotnet
+A very simple demonstration of different ways to build a object to object mapper in dotnet.
+Mainly a way to explore different kinds of reflection!

 Build in several versions